zadid6pretam/BSTabDiff/README.md

 - BSTabDiff_GLI.ipynb
 - BSTabDiff_Lung.ipynb

-## Related Work on Tabular Deep Learning
+## Our Previous Related Work on Tabular Deep Learning

 BSTabDiff is part of our broader line of work on tabular deep learning and high-dimensional tabular modeling.